 A little bit of context

-The edu-care and backpackers centre in progress boasts accommodation facilities and a conference hall, which is designed for boardroom meetings and training services during the visitors short stay in the area.
-The value-for-money rates make this an affordable destination in the local area.
+The centre boasts accommodation facilities and a conference hall, which is designed for boardroom meetings and training services during the visitors short stay in the area.

-The locally qualified bird guides and facilitators will showcase their abundant knowledge of birding and other wildlife and cultural knowledge.
-The guides are available to do formal training as well as daily guided tours or longer if required.
+Our locally qualified bird guides and facilitators will showcase their abundant knowledge of birding and other wildlife and cultural knowledge.
+The guides are available to do formal,informal training as well as daily guided tours or longer if required.

-The centre focuses mainly on avi-tourism and bird conservation, but is also well suited for backpackers, schools, and community excursions.
+The centre focuses mainly on avi-tourism and biodiversity conservation, but is also well suited for tourists, schools,institutions willing to use it on short skill programmes and community excursions.